Mission Davidson: Epilogue

-After a short treatment for dysentery, he was back to the same airstrip on September 8.
+After a short treatment for dysentery, Davidson was back to the same airstrip on September 8.
 The sense of German loss of control was evident and he was able to station himself in the town of Novi Sad and wait for further instructions unmolested by either German or Hungarian authorities.
 From there, he moved back to Srem and met up with Kosta Nađ once again.
 On October 17, they flew together out of Srem and further east into Banat behind the Soviet troops and setup the new military and civilian authority led by Ivan Milutinović.
 It was his first opportunity to see the Soviet infantry, mostly made of Ukrainians, in action and the new civilian authorities and order the Partisans were trying to establish.

 This included some locals who disagreed with the new order:

 The rejoicing that went with liberation was not quite unanimous.
 We found that as soon as we got into the towns.
 The peasants were for us, wholeheartedly (after all, it was their movement) but this was not entirely true of the people who had stayed in the towns...
 The middle-class which had submitted to enemy occupation (even when, as rarely, it had not collaborated with the enemy) found that the new distribution of power would largely pass them over...
 They poked derision at the mistakes the new administration, unused to government, inevitably made.
 They were condescending when they had the courage for it; otherwise they were servile and false...
 The position in Novi Sad, in this respect at least, was not unlike the position in any other occupied and now liberated town of Europe.